Republicans primed for push to dismantle Obama's policies

 The House will vote on Tuesday on a rules package that would gut the independent Office of Congressional Ethics, placing it under the purview of the lawmaker-run House Ethics Committee.
 Democrats and watchdog groups angrily denounced the notion of Congress' self-policing.

-The rules package also would give Republican leaders the tools to punish lawmakers if there is a repeat of the Democratic sit-in last summer over the failure to move gun control legislation.
+The rules package, which Republicans drafted behind closed doors without public debate Monday, also would give GOP leaders the tools to punish lawmakers if there is a repeat of the Democratic sit-in last summer over gun control.

 Votes also are expected on resolutions to denounce the United Nations for condemning the construction of Israeli settlements in the West Bank and east Jerusalem.
 Republicans blasted the Obama administration for refusing to veto the decision.
 House Speaker Paul Ryan, R-Wis., pledged "to reverse the damage done by this administration, and rebuild our alliance with Israel."